dirko/dirko.github.io/_posts/2016-01-21-Numpy-character-embeddings.md

     S Rosg- folbel, sheron

 Unfortunately the implementation is very slow to train.
-This means that we are restricted to small N-grams and small embedding dimensions - which means that it's not going to work very well.
+This means that we are restricted to small N-grams and small embedding dimensions---which means that it's not going to work very well.

 I can try to optimise the implementation to run faster but next I'll rather try to implement the same model with `chainer` to show how